RackEmApp/releasenotes/README.md

  - Complete Competition will now be able to be performed more than once.
 This means if a mistake is made it will clean up the erroneous roll of honour and trophies
  - Bug fix series competition tables not identifying entries when obtaining frame results
  - Added QR code to competition draw sheet to allow direct access to the scoreboard
+ - Fixed issue showing RD and BD instead of the actual values in league tables
+ - Fixed issue preventing download of fixtures CSV when there is a Bye/no venue or table assigned

 Added the ability for you to re-compelte competitions, which will overwrite existing Roll of Honour, Series Points and Trophies to help correct mistakes.
 ***Platform** - 23rd April 2024*